 BIO: When not writing fiction, Patrick Nathan maintains Mill City Bibliophile, a blog on all things local and literary, and serves as Managing Editor for Xenith, a literary webzine.
 In 2011 he was awarded a mentorship through the Loft Literary Center.
 His fiction has been published in Paper Darts and his non-fiction is forthcoming in the Los Angeles Review of Books.
 He thinks he’s nearing the end of his novel, again.
 Follow him on Twitter at @patricknathan.

 (BIO photo by Sarah Moeding.
-All other photos are by Michael O’Laughlin.)subscribe to Ploughshares?
+All other photos are by Michael O’Laughlin.)Might we be so bold as to suggest that you subscribe to Ploughshares?